-All notices shall be by first-class mail, where required unless electronic notice is authorized by FRBP 9036. the recipient is a registered participant in the CM/ECF system in the case in which the pleading or other paper is being filed.
+All notices shall be by first-class mail, unless the recipient is a registered participant in the CM/ECF system in the case in which the pleading or other paper is being filed.
 If the recipient is a registered participant, the Notice of Electronic Filing (NEF) is deemed the equivalent of service of the pleading or other paper by first-class mail.